mstrifaa/mstrifaa/README.md

 ### Hi there 👋

 I am an aspiring software developer and researcher.
 I have a Bachelors in Computer Science and Engineering.
-I like to learn about technology in healthcare and environment, and I am interested to collaborate on projects geared towards using technology to improve healthcare, and the living standards of people.
+An avid learner - I like to learn about technology in healthcare and environment, and I am interested to collaborate on projects geared towards using technology to improve healthcare, and the living standards of people.
 I also have a knack for maps, living space designs and product development.
+I am highly passionate about functional, safe, reliable, environment-friendly, and beautiful designs of ... just about everything.
+When I experience a good design, I make sure to learn from it.
+When I spot a bad design, I start thinking solutions for it.

 <!--
 **mstrifaa/mstrifaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.